HackYourFuture/hackyourfuture.github.io/content/en/apply/apply-content.md

 - Speak and understand English at an intermediate level
 - Are able to study for at least 30 hours per week
 - Are able to attend our in-person class every Sunday, from 12.00 to 16.00
+- You are committed to study with HYF for 7 months.
+We expect you to finish the course.
+We will help you find a job as a programmer afterwards.
+Dropping out during the course because of a job or internship opportunity is not allowed.

 <br/>